 On the African continent, East Africa has the fastest-growing economies in the region, as well as one of the fastest in the rest of the world.
 This has increased the digital infrastructure in the region, with the integration of fibre-optic cable, stronger satellite connections and faster broadband.
 The ICT sector has boomed as well as the number of people using the internet.
-This has unintentionally paved the way for cyber-crime to prey on the opportunities presented.
-These developments are analysed in this Grey Dynamics African Intelligence Article.
+This has unintentionally paved the way for cyber crime to prey on the opportunities presented in East Africa.

 An African Unions Convention on Cyber Security and Personal Data Protection 2014 has been signed by Rwanda.
 Member states such as Uganda and Kenya have begun adopting measures set by this convention.
 In 2014, Kenya National Cyber Security Strategy amended information and communication laws, setting up a coordination centre and a framework which results in quick responses to hacking.

 Rwanda’s National Computer Security and Response Centre, established in 2015, detects, prevents, and responds to cybercrime threats.
 Uganda has established a similar framework but also integrated a National Information and Technology Authority that provides technical support and training to avoid cyber threats.
 The Global Cybersecurity Index in 2017 stated that African governments need to adopt politics that support strategies for cybersecurity.
 Despite these positive steps, it is not enough.

 A New Cyber Crime Market